SAP/sap-btp-service-operator/README.md

     rotationFrequency: 600h
  ```

-Once the `ServiceBinding` is rotated, the original binding will be updated with new credentials.
+Once the `ServiceBinding` is rotated, the original `ServiceBinding` will be updated with a new binding, the old binding will be saved in a new `ServiceBinding`
-A new `ServiceBinding` named '<original-binding-name>-<guid>' will be created as a backup of the old credentials, which will be deleted according to the configured TTL. <br>
+named '<original-binding-name>-<guid>', which will be deleted according to the configured TTL. <br>
 To see when the service binding was last rotated, refer to the `status.lastCredentialsRotationTime`. <br>
 It isn't possible to enable automatic credentials rotation to a backup `ServiceBinding` (with the `services.cloud.sap.com/stale` label).